Third Quarter of 2016

 Ontario’s Housing Market Still Growing Strongly

-Sales of existing homes were 10.3% higher in the first five months of 2016, compared to the same period in 2015.
-This strength was broad based, with all regions of Ontario posting year-to-date gains.
+Sales of existing homes were 9.6% higher in the first eleven months of 2016, compared to the same period in 2015.
+Gains have been widespread across most Ontario markets, including the Greater Toronto Area (+11.9% year-to-date).

-Average home resale prices have also been on the rise, reaching $516,000 in May.
-During the first five months of 2016, average home resale prices were 12.1% higher than the previous year.
+Average home resale prices in Ontario have also risen, reaching $575,700 in November.
+During the first eleven months of 2016, average home resale prices were 14.9% higher than the previous year.
 The upward trend has been in part the result of declining listings.
-New listings have decreased 6.8% on a year-to-date basis.
+New listings have decreased 6.3% on a year-to-date basis.

 Global Economic Developments